-There is a number of arrangements that seek to provide assurance on the Council's system of internal control.
+There is a range of arrangements that seek to provide assurance on the Council's system of internal control.

-- 1. The Council has an Audit Committee, the remit of which is to: - ensure that the authority's assurance statements, including the Annual Governance Statement, properly reflect the risk environment and any actions required to improve it: - in relation to the authority's internal audit functions: - o oversee its independence, objectivity, performance and professionalism; - o support the effectiveness of the internal audit process, and - o promote the effective use of internal audit by approving the annual Internal Audit Plan. - consider the effectiveness of the authority's risk management arrangements and the control environment, reviewing the risk profile of the organisation and assurances that action is being taken on risk-related issues, including partnerships and collaborations with other organisations; - monitor the effectiveness of the control environment, including arrangements for ensuring value for money, supporting standards and ethics and for managing the authority's exposure to the risks of fraud and corruption; - consider the reports and recommendations of external audit and inspection agencies and their implications for governance, risk management or control; - To support effective relationships between external audit and internal audit, inspection agencies and other relevant bodies, and encourage the active promotion of the value of the audit process, and - To review the financial statements, external auditor's opinion and reports to members, and monitor management action in response to the issues raised by external audit. - 2.
-The Council's Internal Audit function is delivered via a joint working arrangement with Falkirk Council.
+- 1. The Council has an Audit Committee, the remit of which is to: - ensure that the authority's assurance statements, including the Annual Governance Statement, properly reflect the risk environment and any actions required to improve it: - in relation to the authority's internal audit functions: - o oversee its independence, objectivity, performance and professionalism; - o support the effectiveness of the internal audit process, and - o promote the effective use of internal audit by approving the annual Internal Audit Plan. - consider the effectiveness of the authority's risk management arrangements and the control environment, reviewing the risk profile of the organisation and assurances that action is being taken on risk-related issues, including partnerships and collaborations with other organisations; - monitor the effectiveness of the control environment, including arrangements for ensuring value for money, supporting standards and ethics and for managing the authority's exposure to the risks of fraud and corruption; - consider the reports and recommendations of external audit and inspection agencies and their implications for governance, risk management or control; - to support effective relationships between external audit and internal audit, inspection agencies and other relevant bodies, and encourage the active promotion of the value of the audit process, and - to review the financial statements, external auditor's opinion and reports to members, and monitor management action in response to the issues raised by external audit. - 2.
+The Council's Internal Audit function, overseen by the Internal Audit Manager, is delivered via a joint working arrangement with Falkirk Council.
 The role of Internal Audit is to provide a balanced and evidence based opinion to Members on the adequacy of the Council's arrangements for risk management, governance, and control.
+As required by the Public Sector Internal Audit Standards (PSIAS), the Internal Audit annual plan of work is developed taking account of key financial and other risks.

 On an annual basis, Internal Audit provides an Assurance report to the Audit Committee, which gives an overall opinion on the Council's risk management, governance, and control arrangements, based on the work they have carried out over the course of the year.